jitendrakyadav/pgmsolutions/readme.txt

       git cherry-pick -n 6d948c7d55648c2762056207d149dcf272bad3f6
       i.e. tried to cherry-pick second commit of master branch to second_branch but instructed to Git (with help of -n option) to just keep the changes in stage state instead of commit the same in second_branch.
-      Please look in print-screen test-cherry-pick-command-with--n-option.png; Here as well as in above cases, obviously, commit-id of second_branch is different from master branch for same changes.
+      Please look in print-screen git-cherry-pick/test-cherry-pick-command-with--n-option.png; Here, as in above cases, obviously, commit-id of second_branch will be different from master branch for same changes.
    7. git reset --hard e73293b6e72980fd72fa0562a1323c8f188ff3c7
       i.e. removed last cherry-picked commit from second_branch, now it contains again only 1 commit i.e. first commit of master branch.
       git cherry-pick 9a26ab511d8234f61a36037729c4371bbdfc8346
       i.e. tried to cherry-pick third commit (skipping the second commit) of master branch.
 This results into conflict generation.
-      Please look in print-screen conflict-generated.png
+      Please look in print-screen git-cherry-pick/conflict-generated.png
       Now we will resolve conflict, commit the changes and again continue the remaining cherry-pick process with --continue option to complete the same.
 Please look in print-screen git-cherry-pick/test-cherry-pick-command-with-resolving-conflict-and---continue-option.png